RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="Adding an Application"
 />

-Here are the things that you should take note in adding an application:
+Here are the things that you should take note of in adding an application:

 1. **Application ID** - this will be the unique id of your application in the Network.
 Note that characters should be in lower case, and no spaces are allowed.
 2. **Description** - this is a short and concise human readable description of your application.